Kamppix/2DMinecraft/README.md

 # How to use this?
 If you want to play the game, you just need to launch it from your IDE.
 Simple.
 Oh, and you might also want to add a source folder called "res" which has Minecraft's assets in it because I will not include Minecraft's assets when committing. (for obvious reasons)

+I'm not 100% certain that it'll work.
+Actually I'm quite positive that it will not.
+But you can still give it a try, I suppose.